Should I become a professor title

 Thus, 63-80% of all postdocs have hopes, and only 10-33% of them actually end up in academia.

+What percentage of phd students become professors?
 Based on data from Belgian universities, I would dare to state: If you are a holder of a doctorate degree (PhD), you have a 30% chance of becoming a postdoc and a 3% chance of becoming a professor.

 Surprisingly, the available studies on European and U.S. data sets are confusing and difficult to compare.
+Thus, it is not easy to find out what percentage of phds become professors.

 I have found the lowest number in a figure in a brochure of the British Royal Society.
 It suggests that only 0.45% of all Ph.D. holders become professors.
 However, the given references were neither transparent nor accessible to me.